-In order to maintain strategic asset allocations determined by the Statement of Investment Principles, the fund this year invested in a pooled property fund with Schroders.
+In order to maintain strategic asset allocations determined by the Statement of Investment Principles, the Fund invested during the past year in a pooled property fund with Schroders.
 This was funded by a disinvestment from liquidity funds with Blackrock and Pension Fund cash.
+In addition, a commitment to a new private equity fund with Harbourvest was agreed.

-Also, commitment to a new private equity fund with Harbourvest was entered into.
-Overall, the Fund returned 14.7% for the year ended 31st March 2015.
-However, actuarial data shows that liabilities have grown, due mainly to the long term expectation of returns on bonds, resulting in an estimated funding ratio of 78% as at 31st March 2015.
+Overall, for the year ended 31st March 2015 Fund investments returned 14.7%, whilst Fund liabilities increased, due in the main to the long term expectation of returns on bonds, resulting in an estimated funding ratio of 78%.

-I trust that you find this years report interesting and informative.
-Should you have any comments on this report or any aspect regarding the administration of the scheme, see Appendix 2 for details of how to contact us.
-As a reminder, the Members of Powys County Council are the Trustees of the Fund and as such are responsible for the administration.
+I trust that you will find this year's report interesting and informative.
+Should you have any comments on this report or any aspect of the Pension Fund or the Local Government Pension Scheme, see Appendix 2 for details of how to contact us.